zupit-it/pipeline-templates/docs/GROUPED_STEP_WORKFLOWS.md

 - **PYTHON_IMAGE**: The Python Docker image where the runner execute all the commands

 In addition, it is possible to specify this optional input:

+-   **SETUP_COMMANDS**: Allow to execute commands before the download of the dependencies.
+Useful to install packages required for Python dependencies.

+In addition, it is possible to specify this optional input:
 - RUN: Whether to run all the workflow or not.
 This is useful when you want to skip the workflow since the code didn't change.
 By default, it is **true**.

 This is an example to show how data should be formatted.